ruggeri/task-manager/README.md

 ## For next time

-Maybe I have way too many references stored in my components: maybe I should just pass the `Reviewer` in to every method.
+Maybe I have way too many references stored in my components: maybe I should just pass the `Application` in to every method.
 I wanted to avoid this, by saving the "connections" between components in reference fields.
 But maybe that is too much trouble; perhaps the entire context should be constantly "pumped down."